Leafwing-Studios/fop-rules/docs/rules/skills/skill-descriptions.md

 Athletics represents your ability to perform great feats of athletic skill, strength and dexterity.
 If you need to break down a door, lift a boulder, swim across a lake, scale a cliff, swing from a chandelier, leap across a chasm or so on, this is the skill to use.

-When you fall a great distance, you can attempt to land gracefully through the use of Athletics.If you succeed on a difficulty 15 Agility (Athletics) check, take 2 points of damage for each foot above 20 feet that you fell, rather than for each foot above 10 feet like normal.
+When you fall a great distance, you can attempt to land gracefully through the use of Athletics.If you succeed on a difficulty 15 Agility (Athletics) check, take 2 points of damage for each foot above 4 tiles that you fell, rather than for each foot above 2 tiles like normal.

 Athletics checks almost always use either Prowess or Agility.
 Prowess is for typical feats of skill and strength, while Agility is used for particularly delicate maneuvers, where a misstep could result in consequences.